-Note: In Germany, Luxembourg, and Switzerland, the markets exclusively used ceramic mugs, no plastic cups.
+Note: In other Christmas markets in Europe, the markets exclusively used ceramic mugs, no plastic cups.
 In France, the plastic cups were much, much more common, but there were one or two stands in the city that had mugs available as well.

 When you are done with your drink, bring the cup/mug back to the stall where you bought it and you get your deposit back.

 Alternatively, you can keep the cup/mug as a souvenir.
 The mugs and cups are really cute and each city has different designs on their mugs.

 Since we had been collecting mugs from the different markets in Germany, Switzerland, and Luxembourg, we really wanted to continue the collection in France, so I will be making note of where we found mugs in Colmar.
 (We also kept a plastic cup from Colmar, but you’ll have no trouble finding that.)

 Ok!
 With that very important point out of the way, let’s get into the details of the Colmar, France Christmas market!

 I loved this market at Place des Dominicans – it was one of the bigger markets in Colmar, and it was set up in the cutest square!